-“Veterans House is a not for profit, peer supported home environment where veterans can heal from Mental Illness and transition to a meaningful life with their families, and communities.”
+“Veterans House supports not for profit, peer supported home environments where veterans can heal from Mental Illness and transition to a meaningful life with their families, and communities.”

 Veterans House (VH) will support halfway or group home type facilities for Veterans, to heal from Mental illness including Operational Stress Injuries (OSI) (such as Post Traumatic Stress Disorder (PTSD) and other injuries), in Eastern Ontario, Canada.

 VH will be the first collection of veterans’ group homes or halfway houses in Canada operating as an interface between researchers, practitioners and veterans.
 VH will be a place where veterans experiencing crisis can come and know that they will be safe and cared for until they are able to work through their crises.
-VH will provide a full range of programs to help cope with Mental Illness and the stresses of learning to re-enter life after suffering traumatic physical losses.
+VH partners will provide a full range of programs to help cope with Mental Illness and the stresses of learning to re-enter life after suffering traumatic physical losses.
 This is an opportunity to influence the effective treatment of veterans’ health by impacting and decreasing veteran suicides and homelessness.
-Each year, a single facility will help 30-40 veterans recover and reintegrate into society without alienation or feelings of segregation.
+Each year, partnering organizations will help hundreds of veterans recover and reintegrate into society without alienation or feelings of segregation.

 The rash of veteran suicides first highlighted by the media in the fall of 2013 and the current state of veteran homelessness has spawned independent veteran support groups including a veteran-run suicide prevention line.
 The result of these independent veteran actions is a societal response of support and mounting pressure for the Government to address the crisis and to disclose the extent of mental illness in veterans.